 \section{The BayesFLo Model}

 We propose a new Bayesian Fault Localization (BayesFLo) framework, which provides a principled probabilistic approach for fault localization via conditioning on test set outcomes.
-We first present the employed Bayesian model, then show how it permits the integration of domain and structural knowledge within its prior specification.
-With such knowledge integrated, BayesFLo can then facilitate timely and confident fault localization with limited costly test runs.
+We first present this Bayesian model, then show how it permits the integration of domain and structural knowledge within its prior specification.

 Here, it is worth mentioning that, while there may be different ``types'' of failures (e.g., incorrect or missing outputs), the system has typically undergone a reasonable level of preliminary testing (e.g., unit testing, which eliminates root causes in single units) at time of combinatorial testing.
 Because of this, there remains only a very limited number of faults for diagnosis \citep{lekivetz2021testing}.
 As such, we presume in the following only a single failure type at time of BayesFLo analysis.
 We will briefly discuss an approach for the rare scenario of multiple failure types later in the Conclusion.